Cubs vs. Pirates Player Props Betting Odds

 Hoerner Stats

-- Hoerner has nine doubles, a triple, four home runs, 18 walks and 29 RBI (68 total hits).
-He has stolen 14 bases.
+- Hoerner has collected 69 hits with nine doubles, a triple, four home runs and 18 walks.
+He has driven in 29 runs with 14 stolen bases.

-- Hoerner will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .263 with a walk and three RBI.
+- Hoerner will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .300 with a walk and three RBI.

 Hoerner Recent Games